segmentio/segment-docs/src/connections/functions/insert-functions.md

 - Logs display any messages to console.log() from the function.

 - > info ""
-> Please note that the Event Tester will not make use of an Insert Function.
-It will not show how your data is impacted by an Insert Function and it will not allow data to be sent downstream through the Insert Function pipeline.
+> The Event Tester won't make use of an Insert Function, show how an Insert Function impacts your data, or send data downstream through the Insert Function pipeline.

 ## Save and deploy the destination insert function